 - In a large mixing bowl, add your raw ground pork.

-- Measure out and add all the remaining ingredients into the mixing bowl.
+- Add all the remaining ingredients into the mixing bowl.

 - With clean hands, mix up the ground pork and seasonings until everything is mixed together thoroughly.